Ketamine Infusion Therapy FAQs

 Ketamine’s rapid effects appear to be related to its ability to form new brain nerve connections (receptors and synapses, vital connections between brain nerves- neurons).
 Research has shown that a lack of these connections is associated with major depression and other mood disorders.

 More than 70% of people treated for depression with Intravenous Ketamine infusions have a significant reduction in depressive symptoms (even the people with difficult to treat depression who had minimal or no response to antidepressants).

 No. As with all chronic illnesses such as hypertension, diabetes and others, we have no cures for depression but we do have effective treatments, Ketamine infusions being one of the most rapid and effective.
 Many people experience weeks or months of improvement of their depressive symptoms after a ketamine infusion series and may require periodic “booster” infusions thereafter.
 Each person’s need for this is quite variable and treatment is tailored to your needs.
 (People often have booster treatments on average every 4 weeks)

 Ketamine has been used at very high doses, illegally obtained for recreational use.
 It can be misused on the streets and is often referred to as “Special K” that sends its users into a psychedelic “K-hole”.
 The doses used for depression and pain treatments, however, are much lower.
-Using ketamine in a clinical setting, such as ours, under the careful supervision of our highly trained practitioners, there is little risk of addiction occurring but a great opportunity to have your depression fully treated.
+Using ketamine in a clinical setting, such as ours, under the careful supervision of our highly trained practitioners, there is little risk of occurring but a great opportunity to have your depression fully treated.